Lieferfrist: ca. 3-12 Werktage

 Working from the inner corner outwards, use your ring finger to pat and blend the product into the skin.
 Remember that the skin here is delicate, so take care not to rub a tug at it.
 Alternatively, you could use a small fluffy brush to blend.

-Spots can span whiteheads to angry, crimson-toned pustules, but the concealer advice remains the same.
+Spots can span whiteheads to angry, crimson-toned pustules, but the advice on how to cover spots with concealer remains the same.

 Start by applying a layer of serum foundation.
 This alone won’t be enough to completely conceal the spot, but will start to dial down the redness.
 If your skin is very oily, you might find it better to use a brush to carefully place the product onto the area, as opposed to applying it with your fingers.